 We decided that if we ever need to re-plant something, we’d have the kids plant seeds so they can watch the different stages of seeds to seedlings to plants.

 We chose to leave the side table detached from the main sink table so that we could move it around to different areas of the yard or even move it to use as a kitchen island to keep the mud kitchen layout evolving.

-The final touches included using some wood screws (hooks would probably be prettier) in the sides of the pallets for hanging the kids tools and kitchen utensils on.
+The final touches included using some wood screws (hooks would probably be prettier) on the sides of the pallets for hanging the kids’ tools and kitchen utensils on.

 We then laid out the pavers to make a floor and added a water-loving plant under the sink to absorb a lot of the drippings.

 Finally, the fun part!
 A wagon full of sand and dirt that made for some amazing mud pies — and mud muffins and mud salads and mud coffee — the play was endless.

 Looking for more muddy fun?
 Try making mud prints!

 Mission accomplished!
 I was pleasantly surprised by how easy this was to put together and for a very low cost as well.